 Some of the most beautiful places worth exploring come with travel risks, one of them being theft.
-Nothing spoils a globe-trotting adventure like getting your valuables stolen.
+Nothing spoils an adventure like getting your valuables stolen.
 You can always leave them in your cabin’s safe, but there are situations when you need them with you.

 Keep your credit cards safe by putting them in an RFID wallet, which shields them from anyone trying to scan them illegally and your passport with an RFID passport sleeve.
 An online search before purchasing will provide you with lots of options to consider.